FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/README.md

 - The FOCUS spec will make it easier for FinOps practitioners to approach a new billing data source, as common concepts have been mapped to the common vocabulary of the spec.
 - The FOCUS spec will make it easier to merge multiple billing data sources together, and perform cross-cloud and cross-vendor analysis and cost reporting.
-- The FOCUS spec should make it easier to open source more FinOps visibility tools, and to accelerate the FinOps framework principle of data ingestion and normalization.
+- The FOCUS spec should make it easier to open source more FinOps visibility tools, and to accelerate the FinOps framework capability of data ingestion and normalization.

 [Working Group Charter]() **Link TBC**